Skip to content

 I am fighting for affordable housing because housing is not just a policy issue—it’s personal, it’s human, and it’s foundational to dignity.
 In 2009, I was homeless, facing the harsh reality of a system that failed to provide the basic security that every person deserves.
 That experience stays with me, as I saw firsthand how a lack of affordable housing can shatter lives, separate families, and drive people to the brink of despair.

 In 2025, the median home price in Prince George’s County hit $470,000, while the median household income remains at about $94,000.
 The gap between what people earn and what they can afford to pay for housing has only grown over the last 15 years.
 For a county where, in 2009, more than 55% of renters were considered cost-burdened, this gap is widening to a critical point.
-As your councilwoman, I will support policies that protect residents, support first-time homebuyers, preserve existing affordable units, and ensure development works for the people—not against them.

 Learn More